nickteef/EarlyBird/README.md

-# SmartAlarm
+# EarlyBird

-> *EarlyBird* is an Android application that does not only wake You up, but also makes You get up to disable the alarm by scanning the QR Code, solving an equation or taking a walk.
+> *EarlyBird* is an Android application that does not only wake you up, but also makes You get up to disable the alarm by scanning the QR Code, solving an equation or taking a walk.

 ## General info